 - Engineering manager: Trading direct code ownership for responsibility over people development, hiring, team dynamics, and delivery processes

-- Specialist leads in security or site reliability: Focusing on niche expertise that requires deep domain knowledge and influences multiple teams
+- Specialist leads in security or site reliability: Focusing on niche expertise that requires deep domain knowledge and influences multiple teams.

 Excelling as a senior engineer means multiplying your impact.
 The code you write solves immediate problems, while your guidance and mentorship ensure your team solves future problems more effectively.